BGurunathGoud/CSV-File/README.md

 2. Install all the dependencies in VS code.
 3. Go to terminal if all packages are installed successfully.
 4. Set the correct directory path of the application.
-5. Run npm install. it will download the node modules dependencies.
+5. Run npm install, it will download the node modules dependencies.
 6. Run npm start, then the project starts to run on localhost port 7000.

 ## How to use app on web